 Overall, it’s a place that’s easy to get around on your own, which is great for less-experienced solo travelers.

 Don’t miss: How I Became a Fearless Solo Female Traveler

 Since Croatia gets a lot of European tourists, it’s not unusual to see backpackers trudging through the streets or people dining out alone.
 It makes it easy to blend in a little, which I’ve always found to make solo travel life simpler.
 In places like Bulgaria and Montenegro, I got stared at lot for going places on my own, but this hasn’t happened to me in two months of living in Croatia at all.

 Croatia is definitely a dream for women traveling alone.

-And as I write this I’m staying for a few months in Split, where I do the same thing late at night when I can’t sleep without any bother.
+And as I write this I’m staying for a year in Split, where I do the same thing late at night when I can’t sleep without any bother.
 I leave my things alone on the beach here every other day when I head into the water for a long, warm dip and a swim out to the harbor, without a single problem.